Ravna Romanija

 Ravna Romanija (Равна Романија) is a village in the municipality of Sokolac, Republika Srpska, Bosnia and Herzegovina.

 Geography

 The village, named "flat Romanija", is located within the Romanija geographical region.

 History

+Bosnian War

-In 1991 the area was incorporated into the SAO Romanija, a Serb-established autonomous province, which later merged with other SAOs to form Republika Srpska in 1992.
+In 1991, the area was incorporated into the SAO Romanija, a Serb-established autonomous province, which later merged with other SAOs to form Republika Srpska in 1992.

+Present day

+In 2013, then-mayor of Sokolac Milovan Bjelica planned to construct an ethno-village in Ravna Romanija via a Three Million KM loan.

+On February 11, 2018, the flag of Republika Srpska was torn down in the area.
+Following the action, an investigation by the East Sarajevo Police Department was conducted.
+In August 2022, the names of over 4,000 Serb soldiers were written on the walls of the Sokolica Monastery.